-- ▼ obtain current certificates of your and your subcontractors'/agents' Public Liability and Product Liability Insurances, within seven days of each renewal, reissue or change of policy, and - ▼ maintain a register of subcontractors/agents that contains copies of their Public Liability Insurance and, if relevant, their Product Liability Insurance.
+- provide us with current certificates of your, and your subcontractors'/agents', Public Liability and Product Liability Insurances, within seven days of each renewal, reissue or change of policy, and - maintain a register of subcontractors/agents that contains copies of their Public Liability Insurance and, if relevant, their Product Liability Insurance.

-These will all be checked at the time of audit.
+Compliance with these requirements will be checked at the time of audit.